Founded in 1132, Rievaulx Abbey was one of the most powerful abbeys in England until it was dissolved by Henry VIII.

-Take a look at the conservation happening behind the scenes ahead of Rievaulx's new museum opening at the end of May.
+Take a look at conservation behind the scenes ahead of Rievaulx's new museum which opened at the end of May.

 A New Chapter

 Nestled in the River Rye valley, the beautiful and tranquil Rievaulx Abbey reflects nearly one thousand years of history.
-This May, we're launching a fully renovated museum and an improved visitor centre.
+This May, we launched a fully renovated museum and an improved visitor centre.

 Discover Rievaulx's Collection

 Amongst Rievaulx's splendour is one of the finest monastic collections in the country.
-We are transforming the abbey's museum to display many precious artefacts for the first time, so visitors can experience the lost world of monastic life.
+With the support of donations, we transformed the abbey's museum to display many precious artefacts for the first time, so visitors can experience the lost world of monastic life.
 In the museum you'll be able to take in previously unseen objects as well as stories of the abbey from founding to fall and beyond.